Is the Linksys WRT54G obsolete? Depending on how many devices you have and how fast your upstream connection is, it may be.

 Indeed, its specs are pretty anemic by today’s standards.
 The most recent incarnations have a 240 MHz CPU, 8 megabytes of RAM, and a couple of megabytes of flash memory.
 My Asus RT-AC66U router has a 600 MHz CPU, 256 MB of RAM, and 128 MB of flash.
 With my 60-megabit Internet connection, a WRT54G can’t keep up.
 My Internet connection is faster with the Asus.
 But sometimes I have 14 devices on it.
 That may sound ridiculous but think about it.
 That’s less than four devices per family member.

-For someone who lives alone, has a laptop and a smartphone and maybe a tablet, and has the least expensive Internet connection the local provider offers, a WRT54G probably can do fine as a primary router, even.
+On the other hand, for someone who lives alone, has a laptop and a smartphone and maybe a tablet, and has the least expensive Internet connection the local provider offers, a WRT54G probably can do fine as a primary router, even.
 It’s not the most secure option, but it’s workable.

 I like to still use them as access points.
 They’re limited to a 54-megabit 802.11g connection on the 2.4 GHz band, but when you load DD-WRT on them and position them in the dead spots in your house, they eliminate your dead spots.
 They’re more than adequate for that.
 You can use one as a switch, too.